-Barefoot Bay Home Owners' Association (BFBHOA): A civic group within BBRD that provides information, social events and charitable service to residents.
+Barefoot Bay Home Owners' Association: An advocacy group within BBRD that provides information and social events to residents.
 The BFBHOA is not a formal homeowners' association as defined by Florida Statutes nor does it have any control over common areas or the DOR within BBRD.

-Barefoot Bay Recreation District (BBRD): A Special District comprising the boundaries of Barefoot Bay as created by the Florida Legislature and governed by an elected five-member Board of Trustees.
+Barefoot Bay Recreation District: A Special District compromising the boundaries of Barefoot Bay as created by the Florida Legislature and governed by an elected five-member Board of Trustees.

-Base Budget: The amount programmed in a proposed budget year for conducting the same program and performing the same services as are planned for the current year.
+Base Budget: The amount programmed in the budget year for conducting the same program and performing the same services as are planned for the current year.
 Normally, the only differences between the current-year budget and the base budget are costs that cannot be avoided such as salary increases for existing personnel.
-All other costs are budgeted as Decision Points.
+All other costs are budgeted as Service Level Adjustments.
+BBRD: An acronym commonly used as a shorter version of Barefoot Bay Recreation District.

-Board of Trustees (BOT): The governing legislative body of Barefoot Bay Recreation District.
+Board of Trustees: The governing legislative body of Barefoot Bay Recreation District.